Leptogenesis Effects on the Gravitational Waves Background: Interpreting the NANOGrav Measurements and JWST Constraints on Primordial Black Holes: Acknowledgements

 \section{Acknowledgements}

-The research by M.K. was carried out in Southern Federal University with financial support of the Ministry of Science and Higher Education of the Russian Federation (State contract GZ0110/23-10-IF).
+The work by M.K. was performed with the financial support provided by the Russian Ministry of Science and Higher Education, project “Fundamental and applied research of cosmic rays”, No.~FSWU-2023-0068..